Surf's Up (album): Background

 The Beach Boys in 1971.
 Left to right, starting from back row: Mike Love, Brian Wilson, Carl Wilson, Al Jardine, Dennis Wilson, Bruce Johnston.

-On the evening of July 29, 1970, Brian Wilson, accompanied by Mike Love and Bruce Johnston, granted his first-ever full-length radio interview to KPFK DJ John Frank, also known as Jack Rieley.
-In the interview, Wilson mentioned that although he is "proud of the group and the name", he felt that "the clean American thing has hurt us.
+On the evening of July 29, 1970, Brian Wilson, accompanied by bandmates Mike Love and Bruce Johnston, granted his first-ever full-length radio interview to KPFK DJ John Frank, also known as Jack Rieley.
+In the interview, Wilson stated that although he was "proud of the group and the name", he felt that "the clean American thing has hurt us.
 And we're really not getting any kind of airplay today."
 Among other topics, Wilson stated that the group was not "putting enough spunk in our production and I don't know who to blame. ...
 Another thing is that we haven't done enough to change our image, though. ... we sort of operate a democracy thing in our productions.
 Maybe that's the problem.
 I don't know."
 The subject eventually turned to "Surf's Up", an unreleased song from the band's unfinished album Smile.
-Brian said he did not want to release the song because it was "too long".
+Wilson said he did not want to release the song because it was "too long".